trangel/machine_learning/tracking-purchases/insight_testsuite/README.md

 ## Notes:

 * To test that the purchases database is sorted correctly (by timestamp and event order), set *debug=True* in the sources.
-This will write down the database in a file, which can be checked externally.
+This will write down the database in a file *df.cvs*, which can be checked externally.

 * To verify that user networks of degree *D* are correct, set *debug=True* and the network for each user will be printed out.